 The Future Historical Society is a community storytelling project created by a multi-generational collective of Fort Greene neighbors, and led by artist Yazmany Arboleda.
-At businesses, churches, and parks throughout Fort Greene, personal histories of this community come to life through podcasts, performances, and visual installations created by FHS members.
+At businesses, churches, and parks throughout Fort Greene, personal histories of this community come to life through podcasts and visual installations created by FHS members.
 The stories illuminate untold histories of the neighborhood, while envisioning a more connected, interdependent future.

 The Future Historical Society is commissioned by BRIC.

 - Check out the project website.